kasthuriChidambaram/UIAutomationWithPicoContainer/Readme.md

 ## Jenkins Integration
 The project is integrated with Jenkins for continuous integration.
 A Jenkinsfile is included to configure the pipeline, which automates the process of building the project, running tests, and publishing test reports.

+## Automation Demo

+You can watch the automation framework in action by [clicking here](demo/FlightBooking.mov).